First, we will review important topics like the job of a team leader, common teamwork issues, and challenges team leaders face.

 Without clear goals, team members may falter, become distracted, or fail to fulfill their role on the team.

-For this reason, goal setting is the very first step of the Right-Minded Teamwork process.
+That is why goal setting is the very first step of the Right-Minded Teamwork process.

 In order for a team to succeed, each team member must first know, understand, and choose to align with the team’s overarching performance goals.
 All team members must also know, understand, and choose to align with the team’s interpersonal, behavioral, and communication goals.